-Like all transceivers, the Barryvox® contains shock sensitive ferrite antennas.
+Like all transceivers, the Barryvox $^{\otimes}$ contains shock sensitive ferrite antennas.
 Therefore, you should handle it with utmost care!

 Store the device and the carrying system in a dry spot that is protected from extreme cold or heat and direct sunshine.
 Always check the result of the self- and battery test, pay attention to alert messages and carry out the group check.

-It is your responsibility to frequently check your Barryvox® for mechanical damage of the casing, proper function of the main switch, battery compartment cover as well as cleanliness and mechanical integrity of the battery contacts.
+It is your responsibility to frequently check your Barryvox[®] for mechanical damage of the casing, proper function of the main switch, battery compartment cover as well as cleanliness and mechanical integrity of the battery contacts.

-To ensure the proper performance of the transceiver, it is highly recommended that you send your device to an official Barryvox® service center once every three years for a functional test.
-The recommended date of the next check can be viewed under "Maintenance" in the shut down sequence of the device.
-(See "Periodic check by a Barryvox® Service Center" in chapter "Additional Information".)
+To ensure the proper performance of the transceiver, it is highly recommended that you send your device to an official Barryvox[®] service center once every three years for a functional test.
+The recommended date of the next check can be viewed under "Maintenance" in the shut down sequence of the device. (see chapter "Periodic Checks" of the Barryvox[®]S Extended Reference Manual).